Remote working. Legacy systems. Inefficient operations. We discuss how businesses have been dealing with these challenges over the last year.

-Throughout all of this, technology has been critical to business continuity, with many companies rapidly undergoing digitisation processes just to keep afloat.
+Many companies are rapidly undergoing digital transformation just to keep afloat.
 According to a recent AppDynamics survey, 74% of IT professionals said that digital transformation projects that would normally take over a year to approve were accepted in weeks.

-For those businesses already undergoing digital projects at a steady rate, the question has not so much been ‘what’ as it is how.
+Those businesses undergoing digital projects at a steady rate have questioned the how.
 How do we adapt our plans?
 How do we maintain our digital initiatives during a crisis?
 And perhaps most pressing; how will we continue our transformation post pandemic?

 This article explores some of the main challenges that businesses have been up against and how they have responded to them.
-With these developments in mind, we consider how businesses can create ‘future-proof’ plans and ensure optimal success with their digital transformation projects as they move forward.
+We also consider how businesses can create ensure success with their digital transformation projects as they move forward.

 A move to remote working

 But providing company laptops has been only half of the challenge.
-In a recent study by HP, 70% of surveyed workers admitted to using work devices for personal use, while 69% said they have been using personal laptops to complete work tasks.
+In a recent study by HP, 70% of workers admitted to using work devices for personal use.
+An additional 69% said that they have been using personal laptops to complete work tasks.
 In both instances, businesses and employees have found themselves vulnerable to rising security threats.

 How teams collaborate and innovate has been similarly affected.
-Findings from Microsoft show that approximately 7 out of 10 employees have experienced some increase in their weekly meetings – evidence of the businesses attempts to maintain collaborative working practices virtually.
-While leveraging digital solutions such as Zoom and Microsoft Teams has proven an effective option for some operations, businesses should now think about how they can provide widespread resources to employees to allow for frictionless operations across teams.
+Findings from Microsoft show that approximately 7 out of 10 employees have experienced some increase in their weekly meetings.
+This finding is evidence that businesses have attempted to maintain collaborative working practices virtually.

-Remote working is likely to continue for many, with a recent McKinsey survey revealing that 90% of executives envisage a combination of remote and office work continuing into the future.
-The details of this schedule remain less clear, with the majority of those surveyed unsure how exactly this arrangement will work.
-Nevertheless, with some trace of these practices likely to remain, ensuring secure working both in-office and at home should remain a priority for employers.
+Remote working is likely to continue for many.
+A recent McKinsey survey revealed that 90% of executives envisage a combination of remote and office work continuing into the future.
+The details of this schedule remain less clear.

 Legacy systems still casting a shadow